-- 1) Complete a 6-month rotation, with assignment to either the boys or the girls' side of the facility. - 2) A minimum of 2000 total hours with 500 of the hours being direct service are required over the course of both rotations. - Interns are expected to monitor their hours and take the initiative to seek out additional activities to ensure this expectation is met. - On average, interns should maintain a caseload of up to 8 therapy cases.
-This caseload will build at a rate corresponding to the strengths and prior experience of the intern, as well as the direct service hours required per APPIC. - 3) Participate in a minimum of 2 hours weekly face-to-face individual supervision with a licensed psychologist. - 4) Participate in monthly peer supervision with fellow-intern (1 hour) to practice supervisory skills. - Intern will use Supervision Record Form to document peer supervision and submit to supervisor for review. - 5) Attend weekly didactic trainings (2 hours) and submit evaluation forms for each. - If a didactic is missed due to illness or pre-approved vacation, the intern is expected to obtain/read the handouts and discuss the content with intern's supervisor the following week. - No more than 3 trainings may be missed throughout the year.
-It is the intern's responsibility to take this into account when planning time out of the office. - The didactic trainings on Laws & Rules, Ethics, Supervision, Consultation, and Program Evaluation are required to meet specific competencies and cannot be missed under any circumstances.
-Didactic trainings offered up until Thanksgiving provide foundational information for the training year.
-Therefore, it is strongly suggested that those also not be missed. - 6) Participate in and facilitate monthly Journal Club (1 hour) to discuss literature/research related to clinical work. - If a Journal Club is missed due to illness or pre-approved vacation, the intern is expected to read the articles and discuss the content with intern's supervisor the following week. - No more than 2 Journal Clubs may be missed throughout the year.
-It is the intern's responsibility to take this into account when planning time out of the office. - 7) Participate in monthly Supervision Series (1 hour) to discuss literature/research related to clinical supervision. - If a Supervision Series is missed due to illness or pre-approved vacation, the intern is expected to read the articles and discuss the content with intern's supervisor the following week. - No more than 2 Supervision Series may be missed throughout the year.
-It is the intern's responsibility to take this into account when planning time out of the office. - 8) Prepare and present a minimum of 1 professional presentation (on didactic calendar) during the course of the year. - Intern is expected to follow all guidelines/deadlines for professional presentations. - Training content must be approved by Training Director and meet APA continuing education criteria. - 9) Pass mid-year supervisor evaluations (receiving a 3 ["Good/Minimal supervision needed/Intern mid-placement level"]) on all competencies.

-10) Pass final supervisor evaluations (receiving a 4.0 ["Very Good/Supervision rarely needed/Independent practice (postdoctoral) entry level"]) on all competencies.
+- 1) Complete a 6-month rotation at Highridge Family Center (minor variances may be approved under extenuating circumstances).
+Interns will not be permitted to begin their second rotation until all requirements of the initial rotation have been completed. - 2) A minimum of 2000 total hours with at least 500 hours being direct service are required over the course of both rotations. - Interns are expected to monitor their hours and take the initiative to seek out additional activities to ensure this expectation is met. - Interns will submit a monthly activity report, indicating monthly and year-to-date hours in a variety of specific activities, as well as ongoing use of vacation, sick, and comp time. - On average, interns should maintain a caseload of up to 8 therapy cases.
+This caseload will build at a rate corresponding to the strengths and prior experience of the intern, as well as the direct service hours required per APPIC. - 3) Participate in a minimum of 2 hours weekly face-to-face individual supervision with a licensed psychologist.
+Supplemental audio/video recordings should be reviewed. - 4) Participate in bi-monthly peer supervision with fellow-intern (1 hour) to practice supervisory skills.
+Meeting schedule is at intern dyad's discretion. - Interns must submit one recording of a peer supervision session, with a 10-minute segment identified, for review and feedback. - The Supervision Record Form may be used to document peer supervision in order to practice documenting supervision sessions and to serve as record of points to discuss in supervision as needed.
+This form must be completed and submitted for review at the same time as a peer supervision session recording. - 5) Participate in and facilitate monthly Journal Club (1 hour) to discuss literature/research related to clinical work. - If a Journal Club is missed due to illness or pre-approved vacation, the intern is expected to read the articles and discuss the content with intern's supervisor the following week. - No more than 2 Journal Clubs may be missed throughout the year.
+It is the intern's responsibility to take this into account when planning time out of the office. - Feedback form should be completed on an ongoing basis, to be submitted after the final meeting. - 6) Participate in monthly Supervision Series (1 hour) to discuss literature/research related to clinical supervision. - If a Supervision Series is missed due to illness or pre-approved vacation, the intern is expected to read the articles and discuss the content with intern's supervisor the following week. - No more than 2 Supervision Series may be missed throughout the year.
+It is the intern's responsibility to take this into account when planning time out of the office. - Feedback form should be completed on an ongoing basis, to be submitted after the final meeting. - 7) Participate in trainee consultation group in order to develop and maintain cohort cohesiveness.
+Meeting schedule is at the trainee cohort's discretion. - 8) Submit a monthly activity report of hours and expectations when requested by the Training Director via email, or more often if requested by the Training Director/Supervisor(s). - Submit a final activity report containing hour log and expectations on the last day of internship. - 9) Participate in the review, interview, and feedback process for internship selection. - 10) Pass mid-year supervisor evaluations (receiving a 3 ["Good/Minimal supervision needed/Intern mid-placement level"]) on all competencies. - 11) Pass final supervisor evaluations (receiving a 4.0 ["Very Good/Supervision rarely needed/Independent practice (postdoctoral) entry level"]) on all competencies.